 A BOP doesn’t cover your employees.
 You’ll need a separate workers’ compensation policy.

-Provides coverage for commercial buildings and the movable property owned by and used for the business - referred to as business personal property.
+This coverage protects commercial buildings and business personal property, which is the movable property owned by and used for the business.
 It can also pay for other things like debris removal, loss of income and pollution cleanup as part of a covered loss.

 A BOP policy, like most other policies, has certain coverage exclusions that you should be aware of.
 If you need protection for something that isn’t covered, policy endorsements might be available to extend coverage.